opencharles/charles/README.md

 ### Running integration tests:

 In order to run the integration tests you need to have PhantomJS installed on your machine and set the JVM system property ``phantomjsExec`` to point to that location.
-By default the exe is looked up at ``/usr/local/bin/phantomjs`` (linux), so if it's not found the tests won't work.
+By default the exe is looked up at ``/usr/local/bin/phantomjs`` (linux), so if it's not found the tests won't work. test